alekseyd/task2/DESIGN.rst

 Multhreading issues
 -------------------
   #.
-Reading doesn't change state of the cache, that is we have no probs running
+Reading doesn't change state of the cache, that is we have no probs with it
   #.
-Access for changes -- it's going to be
+Access for changes
+     - key counters incrementing requires atomic arithmetics only (provided by std library as of C+11 and up)
+     - to allocate new key/counter pair while running from multiple threads can be easily implemented with atomic operations as well.  **[NOT IMPLEMENTED YET]** Main requirment is to implement memory allocation mechanism on per thread basis (will be implemented with thread local storage) When thread finishes its execution, all its memory will be transferred to the ownership of mai thread
+  #.

 Result output
 ------------------